Last updated: March 2026

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →

 Ryanair is one of the strictest airlines in the world for carry-on enforcement.
 Every passenger must place their bag in a physical sizer box at the gate — if it doesn't fit, you pay a fee and it goes in the hold.
-The free allowance is one small personal bag (40 × 20 × 25 cm (15.7 × 7.9 × 9.8 in)) that fits under the seat.
-Anything larger — including most backpacks over 20L — requires Priority Boarding (from ~€6–8), which allows a 55 × 40 × 20 cm (21.7 × 15.7 × 7.9 in) cabin bag in the overhead bin.
+The free allowance is one small personal bag (40 × 30 × 20 cm) that fits under the seat.
+Anything larger — including most backpacks over 20L — requires Priority Boarding (a paid upgrade), which allows a 55 × 40 × 20 cm cabin bag in the overhead bin.
 The 20 cm (7.9 in) depth limit is the binding constraint.
 Most backpacks exceed 20 cm (7.9 in) when packed, even if height and width are within range.
-Ryanair charges €/£30–50 at the gate for non-compliant bags — more than the Priority Boarding upgrade costs.
+Ryanair charges a gate fee for non-compliant bags that is much higher than the Priority Boarding upgrade costs.
 Weight is enforced: 10 kg for cabin bags.
 Gate agents use handheld scales.
 There is no soft enforcement here.
 Ryanair staff are trained to catch oversized bags and the airline profits from gate fees.
 If you're flying Ryanair, buy Priority Boarding and measure your bag before you leave home.

 A 45L backpack will not fit in Ryanair's cabin bag sizer in any realistic packing scenario.
-The 55 × 40 × 20 cm (21.7 × 15.7 × 7.9 in) limit is physically smaller than what a 45L pack occupies, even partially packed.
+The 55 × 40 × 20 cm limit is physically smaller than what a 45L pack occupies, even partially packed.
 Do not attempt to carry a 45L bag on Ryanair without a checked bag booking.
-The gate fee for non-compliant bags is €30–50 — significantly more than pre-booking a 10 kg checked bag (from ~€13–25).
+The gate fee for non-compliant bags is much higher than pre-booking — significantly more than pre-booking a 10 kg checked bag (a paid add-on whose price varies by route and timing).
 If you need 45L of capacity for your trip, book checked luggage in advance.
 Ryanair is not an airline where you can hope a gate agent overlooks an oversized bag.

 Will a 30L backpack fit on Ryanair? →